lanad22/ios-project/README.md

 - [Add list of network requests by screen ]
 - [Create basic snippets for each Parse network request]
 - [OPTIONAL: List endpoints if using existing API such as Yelp]

+### Worked on Features:
+[x] User can enter an ingredient or a name of recipe to look for recipes